nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_DATABASE_INTRO.md

 3. Select your database file
 4. In the explorer tab (top tab on the left), there should be a new section at the bottom that says `Sqlite Explorer`

-> NOTE - When testing the connection you may get an error.
-Ignore the message and create the connection anyway.
-You will get a few prompts about enabling some extensions and installing sqlite3.
-Accept and install those (as well as the prompt about reloading vs code) and you should be good to go!

-You should then see a new connection in the "Connections" panel in the upper-left part of your screen.

 ![](./images/connect_db_file.gif)